Bogdo-Baskunchak Nature Reserve: Flora and fauna

-Aminals
+Animals

 Birds

 Bogdo-Baskunchak Nature Reserve is also a site for many varieties ofeagles, such as the Golden eagle, the Tawny eagle, the White-tailed eagle and the endangered Russian Steppe eagle.

 Other birds of prey are the Saker falcon, the Common kestrel, the Eurasian hobby and the Red-footed falcon.

 Demoiselle cranes are among the migrating birds and come back every spring to mate, nest, bring up their chicks and leave again for the winter.
 Some of the water birds are the Black-winged stilt, the Pygmy cormorant and the Pied avocet.